roseengineering/csgstep/README.md

 **returns** a Solid object

 <code>csgstep.<b>circle</b>(r=1)</code>
-Create a circle of the given radius centered at the origin in the XY plane.
+Create a 2D face of a circle for the given radius centered at the origin in the XY plane.
 **r** the radius of the circle
 **returns** a Solid object

 <code>csgstep.<b>ellipse</b>(rx, ry)</code>
-Create a ellipse of the given X radius and Y radius centered at the origin in the XY plane.
+Create a 2D face of a ellipse for the given X radius and Y radius centered at the origin in the XY plane.
 **rx** the radius of the ellipse in the X axis direction
 **ry** the radius of the ellipse in the Y axis direction
 **returns** a Solid object

 <code>csgstep.<b>square</b>(s=1, center=False)</code>
-Create a square of the given size in the XY plane.
+Create a 2D face of a square for the given size in the XY plane.
 **s** the length of the sides of the square as a real or 2D vector
 **center** if true center the square at the origin, otherwise one edge is at the origin
 **returns** a Solid object

 <code>csgstep.<b>polygon</b>(points)</code>
-Create a polygon from 2D points in the XY plane.
+Create a 2D face of a polygon from 2D points in the XY plane.
 **points** the points of the polygon in path order
 **returns** a Solid object